pronamic/pronamic-payment-gateways-order-button-text-for-woocommerce/README.md

 state this on the order button.
 This can be done by, for example, changing the order button text to "Order with payment obligation".

+## Benefits

+This simple, high-quality plugin adds a setting to all WooCommerce payment gateways to customize the order button text.
+The plugin was built by the Frisian/Dutch web agency Pronamic with WordPress experience since 2005.
+Users of this plugin can count on Pronamic's excellent service and experience.

 ## Screenshots

 ![Screenshot WordPress admin WooCommerce settings payments Direct bank transfer](documentation/screenshot-wp-admin-wc-settings-payments-bacs.png)